 Through incredible movie turn after incredible movie turn, Denzel Washington has become one of the world’s most respected actors – and such a success that he gets recognised by just ‘Denzel’.
-As his first ever sequel, The Equalizer 2, hits home this week, here are five of his best movie appearances.
+Here are just five of his best movie appearances.

 Training Day (2001)

 “To protect the sheep you gotta catch the wolf, and it takes a wolf to catch a wolf.”

 Denzel deservedly nabbed an Oscar for his portrayal of exceedingly corrupt narcotics officer Detective Alonzo Harris, in this brutal first teaming with director Antoine Fuqua.

 Inside Man (2006)